 Keeping your child still and safe during a blood draw is the most important part of the visit.
 Comfort hold techniques have been developed to help you hold your child during this process.
 Learn more about the Comfort Hold Techniques at Nationwide Children's Hospital.

-Helping Hands Patient Education Materials - Instructions for Lab Services
+Helping Hands Patient Education Materials - Resources for Your Laboratory Services Visit

 Some tests may require special preparations before the test can be performed.
 This may include fasting or avoiding certain medications.
-Your physician should provide you with a prescription for the test to be processed, as well as special instructions to prepare for and/ or transport the specimen if it was collected at home.
-Instructions are intended as a supplement to verbal instructions provided by a medical professional.
-The information is periodically reviewed and revised to reflect our current practice.
-However, Nationwide Children's is not responsible for any consequences resulting from the use or misuse of the information in the Helping Hands.
+Your provider should supply you with the test orders to be processed, as well as special instructions to prepare for and/ or transport the specimen if it was collected at home.
+Instructions are intended as a supplement to verbal instructions given to you by the provider.
+Nationwide Children's is not responsible for any consequences resulting from the use or misuse of the information in the Helping Hands.

 Your Patient Experience